pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-This is also an option we may want to explicitly expose to the users of our functions:
+This is also useful when providing an optional parameter to functions:

 ```rust
 struct Canvas;